 As I learned later 15 would have been the right price for going alone, five the price for a colectivo, a shared taxi, normally my preferred choice.
 If he intentionally told me a wrong price to make me enter or if one of us made a mistake can’t be determined and the price difference is (for us) ridiculous.
 But using violence and damaging my stuff (much more expansive than the 10 Bolivianos = 1.50 Dollar difference) was reason enough to report the incident to the tourist office.

 There they were very helpful and friendly, took the incident much more seriously than I had wanted.
 All I wanted was that they noted what happened in case that something similar with the same driver happened again.
-But they seem to have rules what to do and are very concerned that nothing negative happens to any tourist as they fear to loose the little tourism they have, loose the money the tourist spend.
+But they seem to have rules what to do and are very concerned that nothing negative happens to any tourist as they fear to loose the little tourism they have, loose the money the tourists spend.
 First they even wanted to hand the case to the police, and I tried my best to stop them.
 Luckily also a confrontation with the driver and a forced excuse did not happen.
-All in all it was a interesting experience.
+All in all it was an interesting experience.
 And though this sounds strange I had some funny hours discussing with the ladies of the tourist office whom of them I would choose to join me on my river trip.
 I had planed to visit the harbour to get information about leaving boats, but they didn’t let me.
 But they called the Port Captain for me and found me a ship.

 Travelling and speaking with the people (you of course do speak about the war as everybody in the world does.
 I haven’t found a single person in favour of this war.
 Anybody of you perhaps?
 I really would be interested in the arguments …) I naturally also spoke about the country’s economical situation.
-Around Potosi the people are very poor, quite a few suffer from hunger, ask for piece of bred in the streets.
+Around Potosi the people are very poor, quite a few suffer from hunger, ask for a piece of bred in the streets.
 They told me that there is quite a lot of money reaching the county but never reaching the poor as it vanishes in a system of corruption.
 There is a saying that money for third world countries always goes from the poor in the rich countries to the rich in the poor countries.
 Very sad.

 But back to the things that happened to me.
-The evening after the taxi incident I went for dinner, ordering a steak and the serving was so huge that nobody could possible finished it.
+The evening after the taxi incident I went for dinner, ordering a steak and the serving was so huge that nobody could possible finish it.
 So I made two sandwiches from the rolls and the rest of the meet and went to the park where I had seen two “shoeshine-mister” boys.
 When I found them there was a bunch of them, not only two, and I had not presented my sandwiches yet when they had vanished from my hands and a fight started over each bite of it.
-As always the most little ones, the ones I wanted to give the sandwiches to, did not get anything. 🙁 I went into a shop, bought some bred and a few apples, went back and gave it to the boys.
+As always the most little ones, the ones I wanted to give the sandwiches to, did not get anything 🙁 I went into a shop, bought some bred and a few apples, went back and gave it to the boys.
 Unfortunately once again it was only the big ones that got something as the little boys had gone back to look for some shoes to shine.
 You really feel good doing something like this.
 Claim: There are only egoistic people, who helps others is a altruistic egoist who helps because that makes him / her feel better.
 But even if the motif partly consists of vanity, arrogance and you help because you want to prove what a hell of good person you are that doesn’t change the fact that someone had something to eat and hopefully slept a little better.

 But what is reality in this country?
 My cabdriver the next morning saw things a little different.
-He told me that quite a lot of the international money reached the people and they had turned lazy, preferring to eat sponsored food to working and earning the money themselves.
-And the reason for the kids from the park suffering where there fathers spending all their wages on beer rather than food for the family, something that seems to hold true for lots of the miners of Potosi , too.
-But this here was not Potosi , it was Trinidad surrounded by fertile jungle.
+He told me that quite a lot of the international money reached the people and that they had turned lazy, preferring to eat sponsored food to working and earning the money themselves.
+And the reason for the kids from the park suffering where their fathers spending all their wages on beer rather than food for the family, something that seems to hold true for lots of the miners of Potosi, too.
+But this here was not Potosi, it was Trinidad surrounded by fertile jungle.
 According to the taxi driver the rivers are full of fish, the forest full of deer and the land could easily be cultivated and everyone could produce the necessary food him/herself.
 Workers were looked for but not found as nobody wanted to work.
 Is this true?
 Is it just an unrepresentative opinion?
 Is it the people’s mentality?
 Or missing education?
-One thing I myself saw a few times where older boys or girls send their younger brothers or sisters in restaurants to sell stuff or ask for money, hoping to earn more the younger the kid is.
+One thing I myself saw a few times where older boys or girls sending their younger brothers or sisters in restaurants to sell stuff or ask for money, hoping to earn more the younger the kid is.
 So the youngest have to earn the money instead of playing, sleeping or learning and someday not being able to do something better than supervising the following generation on their tour through the restaurants.

 How to help develop third world countries is definitely a difficult question and when you give money have a close look to whom and how the money is spent.
 So, that’s enough, I plead guilty of abusing you as a public diary and getting my thoughts to e-paper.